Hagar-Usama/Lexical/README.md

 * rd to be entered without '#'
 * add '#' . directly to post-fix expression to avoid confusion
 * dfa_simulate_2 is recursive it returns output in reverse order
+* as you replace 'e' with its symbol, replace '(' with LBRKT and ')' RBRKT and mind that in postfix